 - Red Is Heroic: Thanks to Peking Opera, one thing Guan Yu is known for is that he's got unusual red-colored skin to go along with his mostly green colored garb, and as we know it, he's often portrayed as the heroic figure.

-- Off with His Head!: The one thing that made him stand out as a combatant, since doing that in the middle of battlefield was exceedingly rare.
+- Off with His Head!: The one thing that made him stand out as a combatant, since, contrary to the version of reality that Hollywood depicts, doing that in the middle of battlefield was exceedingly rare.
 Guan Yu was recorded to leap straight to the frontline in Guandu and lopped off Yan Liang's head in a combination of surprise and might.
 Ironically, this is also how he met his end, but that was off the battlefield.

 - Overprotective Dad: One of the reasons of the disastrous battle that led to his downfall was because Sun Quan offered his son to marry his daughter.
 Guan Yu will have none of that, roughly.